ordina-jworks/ordina-jworks.github.io/_posts/2018-04-16-spring-boot-2-0-anniversary-meetup.md

 DevTools is a feature in Spring Boot which adds nice development features.

 Spring created its own small LiveReload server, with a reload function.
-The communication protocol of LiveReload is opensource.
+The communication protocol of LiveReload is open source.
 When you start the app, it also starts the LiveReload server.
 Something in your application watches the classpath for changes.
 If you change a template or a configuration property, Spring Boot will pick up the change, restart the Spring context and notify LiveReload.
 The restart only takes about 1 to 3 seconds, because the JVM is still hot.

-Spring Boot Dev Tools is not new feature from Spring Boot 2, but the Spring developers have added some enhancements.
+Spring Boot Dev Tools is not a new feature from Spring Boot 2, but the Spring developers have added some enhancements.
 One of those new features is that you get a **delta** of what changed and what triggered the LiveReload functionality.

 ### Micrometer